dolphindb/Tutorials_EN/import_data.md

 #### 2.1. `loadText`

 `loadText` has 3 parameters:
- - `filename` is the input file name.
+ - "filename" is the input file name.
- - `delimiter[optional]` is the column separator.
+ - "delimiter"(optional) is the column separator.
 The default value is "," for csv files.
- - `schema[optional]` is a table that specifies the data type of each column of the imported table.
+ - "schema"(optional) is a table that specifies the data type of each column of the imported table.
 For example:

 name|type
 ---|---